edenzik/SageGrades/README.md

     python sage.py

-After about a minute, your grades will be printed.
+After about a minute, your grades will be printed:

+	COSI 30A - INTRO THEORY COMPUTATION                          : ?
+	COSI 105B - SOFTWARE ENGINEERING TO SCALE                    : ?
+	COSI 132A - INFORMATION RETRIEVAL                            : ?
+	COSI 146A - PRINC.
+OF COMP.
+SYSTEM DESIGN                    : ?
+	THA 15B - PUBLIC SPEAKING                                    : ?

 By default, these are the grades for the most recent semester completed.
 However, you can retrieve earlier grades by chaing the `SEMESTER` constant to a larger one.

 - 0 = newest semester (if !senior, the one you finished registering for)
 - 1 = most recent completed semester (probably the one you have new grades for)